DEET may chemically ‘cloak’ humans from malaria-carrying mosquitos, rather than repel them.

 When researchers then puffed a scent that the mosquitoes could detect, such as the chemicals that make up the scent of human skin, onto the insects’ antennae, fluorescent molecules engineered by the group to be expressed in the antenna would light the neurons up and be recorded by a camera, showing that the mosquito’s nose detected the signal.

 Using this odor-detecting setup, the researchers found that different scents, including chemical bug repellents such as DEET, natural repellents such as lemongrass, and chemicals found in human scent had different effects on the neurons.

 When the researchers puffed the scent of DEET alone onto the mosquitoes’ antennae, the fluorescent molecules in the mosquitoes’ neurons did not light up, a sign that the mosquitoes could not directly “smell” the chemical.
 When exposed to the chemicals known to make up human scent, the neurons “lit up like a Christmas tree,” says Potter.
-And notably, when human scent was mixed with DEET, simulating the effect of applying the repellant to the skin, the neuronal response to the mixture was tempered, resulting in a much lower response.
-About 20 percent the power of the response to human scent alone.
+And notably, when the human scent was mixed with DEET, simulating the effect of applying the repellant to the skin, the neuronal response to the mixture was tempered, resulting in a much lower response.
+About 20 percent of the power of the response to human scent alone.

 Looking to gain insight into why this happened, the researchers measured the number of scent molecules in the air reaching the antenna to find out how much ‘smell’ was present for the insects to respond.
 They found that when combined with DEET, the number of human scent molecules in the air decreased to 15 percent of their previous amounts.
-“We therefore think that DEET traps human scents and prevents them from reaching the mosquitoes,” says Afify.
+“We, therefore, think that DEET traps human scents and prevents them from reaching the mosquitoes,” says Afify.

 Potter and his team say they suspect that this effect is enough to mask the human scent and keep it from ever reaching the mosquito’s odor detectors.